Essential Oils for Hot Flashes and 9 Other Symptoms of Menopause

 - Organixx Magi-Complexx – A combination of frankincense, myrrh, and turmeric, three of the most highly anti-inflammatory plants.

-- Organixx Relief blend – An essential oil blend of ginger, wintergreen, rosemary, clove, and frankincense oils.
+- Create an essential oil blend of ginger, wintergreen, rosemary, clove, and frankincense oils.

-TIP: Make your own Joint Reliever massage oil by combining 1 Tbsp of organic coconut or hempseed oil with several drops of any or all of the above single essential oils or either of the Organixx blends.
+TIP: Make your own Joint Reliever massage oil by combining 1 Tbsp of organic coconut or hempseed oil with several drops of any or all of the above single essential oils or comparable blends.
 Mix well and rub into sore joints.
-Alternatively, try massaging a few drops of Relief blend or Magi-Complexx blend into aching or swollen, sore joints.
+Alternatively, try massaging a few drops of Magi-Complexx blend into aching or swollen, sore joints.

 #6.
 Brain Fog